 - Apply sunscreen of SPF 30+ at least 15 minutes before heading outdoors.
 To adequately protect against the sun’s ultraviolet rays, use 1.5 fluid ounces (roughly the size of a shot glass) or more of sunscreen lotion to cover your body.
 Reapply sunscreen throughout the day.

 - Take your prenatal vitamins and eat dark, leafy greens, broccoli, citrus fruits, beans, peas, lentils, avocados, whole-wheat bread and cereal.
 Hyperpigmentation (dark patches of skin) can be related to a folic acid deficiency.

 RVA summers are tough.
-By taking a few of these simple actions you’ll feel better, have more energy, keep your cool, and enjoy your summer pregnancy.
+But by taking a few of these simple actions you’ll feel better, have more energy, keep your cool, and enjoy your summer pregnancy.